sudheerj/reactjs-interview-questions/README.md

          npx create-react-app my-app --template typescript
          ```

-        But if you are using React Scripting between react-scripts@2.1.0 and react-scripts@3.2.x , there is a built-in support for typescript. i.e, `create-react-app` now supports typescript natively.
+        But if you are using React Scripting between react-scripts@2.1.0 and react-scripts@3.2.x , there is a built-in support for TypeScript. i.e, `create-react-app` now supports TypeScript natively.
 You can just pass `--typescript` option as below

          ```bash
          npx create-react-app my-app --typescript